stacks-network/docs/src/pages/understand-stacks/microblocks.md

 Microblocks are the product of the streaming model.

 If a block leader has elected to mine microblocks, the leader selects transactions from the mempool and package them into microblocks during the current epoch.
-Transactions included in microblocks don't achieve finality until they're included in an anchor block, but can assumed to be highly likely to achieve finality in the order in which the leader packaged them.
+Transactions included in microblocks don't achieve finality until they've been confirmed by an anchor block, but can be assumed to be highly likely to achieve finality in the order in which the leader packaged them.

 While there is a high degree of confidence that streamed blocks are finalized in the order in which a block leader